Is the Canon EF 100-400mm f/4.5-5.6L IS II USM Still Relevant for Wildlife Photography?

 Focal range

-Regarding focal length, a 100-400mm lens is a flexible starting point for most scenarios you will encounter as a wildlife photographer.
-Sure, you aren’t going to get frame-filling compositions of dramatically smaller subjects, not without some clever fieldcraft.
-However, for most subjects such as owls, foxes, deer, and waterfowl, you’ll be fine, especially with the option of cropping in post-processing.
-100-400mm also becomes more usable when paired with a stacked crop sensor camera.
-The effective focal range in this case becomes 160-640mm (1.6x).
+For most scenarios you will encounter as a wildlife photographer, the 100-400mm focal range is a flexible starting point.
+Sure, you aren’t going to get frame-filling compositions of dramatically smaller subjects, at least not without clever fieldcraft.
+But for popular subjects such as owls, foxes, deer, and waterfowl, you’ll be pleasantly surprised.

 Maximum aperture and low light performance

 Aperture is an important element of the exposure triangle.
-An aperture of f/5.6 is one stop of light slower than a lens with a maximum aperture of f/4 and two stops slower than an f/2.8 lens.
-But what does this mean?
-Generally speaking, the lower the maximum aperture, the more light the lens will gather, making them desirable options for low-light photography.
+An aperture of f/5.6 is one stop of light slower than a lens with a maximum aperture of f/4 and two stops slower than an f/2.8 lens, but what does this mean?
+In a nutshell, the lower the maximum aperture, the more light the lens will gather.
+This makes faster lenses the perfect choice for low-light photography, but it’s also what gives them their premium price point.

-In terms of aperture, a maximum aperture of f/5.6 at 400mm is a very usable aperture – even in fairly low light.
-I often use the EF 100-400mm II during the blue hour, one of my favourite times of day for photography.
-With a few technical tricks, the lens delivers mindblowing results.
-But don’t just take my word for it, have a look at a few sample images taken before sunrise and after sunset.
+Don’t just take my word for it, have a look at a few sample images taken before sunrise and after sunset.
 In some situations, you may need to drastically increase your camera’s ISO to achieve a suitable shutter speed.
-However, with a little noise reduction in post-processing, you will still obtain very usable photographs.
+However, with a little noise reduction in post-processing software, you will still obtain very usable photographs.

 Image Stabilisation